Introducing Optimizely Opal

 Without a means of planning, your personalization will stall before it even hits the road, but data is truly the foundation of creating a meaningful personalized experience.

-Data integration and segmentation
+Data collection and segmentation

 Bringing your data together sounds about as easy as scaling Mt.
 Everest while doing a handstand and singing the entire Hamilton soundtrack backwards.